sigsum/sigsum/README.md

 ### Email

-Subscribe to the `sigsum-general` mailing list by sending an empty email to `sigsum-general+subscribe@lists.sigsum.org` and follow the instructions received in response.
+Subscribe to the sigsum-general mailing list by sending an empty email to

+    sigsum-general+subscribe@lists.sigsum.org

-To unsubscribe, send an empty email to `sigsum-general+unsubscrbie@lists.sigsum.org`.
+and follow the instructions received in response.
+To unsubscribe, send an empty email to

+    sigsum-general+unsubscrbie@lists.sigsum.org

-To retrieve help on how to manage your subscription further, send an empty email to `sigsum-general+help@lists.sigsum.org`.
+To retrieve help on how to manage your subscription further, send an empty email to

+    sigsum-general+help@lists.sigsum.org

 ## Useful links